Yours3lf/MMM-SCD-30/README.md

 `sudo chmod +x modules/MMM-SCD-30/scd_30_.sh`.
 3. Script should print sensor values like this
 `566` - that means `CO2 PPM in air`
-> Notice that SCD-30 module can return small values (<400 PPM) continuously in a few seconds after hardware module was started (by connecting power voltage pin).

 ### Thanks